 - Become a Project Mentor!
 (10-month [July-April] commitment)

 Eligibility: Adult professionals with a bachelor’s degree and at least two years of experience.As a Project Mentor, you advise a small group of Scholars as they develop a Leadership Grant Project to promote positive change in their communities/schools.
 Being a Project Mentor is a 10-month commitment (July-April).
 Click here to learn more.

-- Chaperone a Summer Field Trip (July 3 and/or July 16)
+- Chaperone a Summer Field Trip (TBD, full day commitment)

 Eligibility: College students (18+) and older.We are looking for individuals who would like to chaperone our high school Scholars on half-day (4 hours) or day-long (8 hours) field trips to local companies, community-based organizations, incubators, universities, and more as they enrich their minds and educate themselves about possible careers, industries, and life paths.
 Chaperones will be responsible for aiding Program Instructors (summer program staff) or IIT staff in getting students to and around field trip locations in a timely manner.
 Lunch and transportation costs will be covered by the program.